Luke06/WatsonML-CNN4HandwrittenNum/README.md

 ## 7-Embed it into an iphone application

+In this tutorial I assume that you have a Mac Laptop and you already have installed the Appple applciation developement tools such as [Xcode](https://developer.apple.com/xcode/) required in this section to build & test the application.
+Please make sure you also registered you AppleID as developer as it will be required to build the mobile applicaiton.

 Now that we have a trained model compatible with Apple's CoreML framework let's play with it customzing the iphone applicaton develped by [Eridy Lukau](https://github.com/boaerosuke) accessible at this [URL](https://github.com/boaerosuke/digitrecognition_ios)

+Create a folder for this digit recognizer app then download and expand in this directory the entire project components/files.

-Download the code and using Xcode make the following changes :
+Open the digitrecognizer project file (called DigitRecognizer.xcodeproj) using XCode and make the following changes :

-First you need to replace the original file called keras_mnist_cnn.mlmodel by the one generated at step 6.
+First you need to replace the original file called keras_mnist_cnn.mlmodel in the project directory by the one generated at step 6.
 The other modifcation to be made concern the application code itself regarding the ouptut of the model prediction invocation in the file called ViewController.m at the following line (embedded wthin JLC comment tag) as followed